NIAGADS/niagads-viz-monorepo/README.md

 Right now, packages are published to sam's personal npm repo.
 In the future we will set up a niagads npm organization and publish there instead.

+### Overview of Commands

-To publish first increment the versions using lerna
+To publish, first increment the versions using lerna

 ```bash
 npx lerna version